Root Me Challenge - JavaScript Code Deobfuscation

 IIFE (Immediately Invoked Function Expression)

-Self-executing functions that hide variables from global scope and encapsulate obfuscated logic.
+Self-executing functions that hide variables and encapsulate logic.

 Structure: